MattHarrington/BuildCamp/Monday/Session_02_Dev_Environment_Setup/Readme.md

 # Hello Node #
 ## Introduction to Node in Visual Studio ##

-Now that we have our development environment configured, let's launch into the code
+Now that we have our development environment configured, let's launch into the code.

 ### Hello World ###